 My one vice is clothes.
 I love clothes and jewelry.

-We noticed his elaborate necklaces and beaded beaded.
+I noticed his elaborate beaded necklaces.

-We asked him if he got what he needed every day.
+I asked him if he got what he needed every day.

 I do, and always have.